 Working as an engineer on the Army Southwest Proving Grounds in Hope Arkansas Klipsch refined his ideas relating to speaker design and developed a system that reproduced all frequencies equally.
 He was working within the real-world parameters of the limited electrical power available from the vacuum tube amplifiers.
-The design problems were: First, Klipsch needed speakers that could work efficiently with the small amplifiers of the day.
+The design problems were, first, Klipsch needed speakers that could work efficiently with the small amplifiers of the day.
 Second, no single speaker or horn is capable of reproducing all the frequencies within the range of human hearing.
-It was a problem of physics: a speaker capable of reproducing low notes is not suited for reproducing higher frequencies.
-This problem might be solved by electronically separating the frequencies into the ranges best suited for certain speakers: High frequencies for small speakers and low frequencies for big speakers, etc. The third problem is size: Low frequencies require a very large horn for efficient and natural sound.
+It was a problem of physics — a speaker capable of reproducing low notes is not suited for reproducing higher frequencies.
+This problem might be solved by electronically separating the frequencies into the ranges best suited for certain speakers; high frequencies for small speakers and low frequencies for big speakers, etc. The third problem is size; low frequencies require a very large horn for efficient and natural sound.

 Klipsch developed a horn design for loudspeakers in the early 1940s that solved the problem of efficiency.
-Now, very small current could create very loud sounds with natural clarity (Patented January 9th 1951).
-He followed this with a crossover filter network that could electronically separate the frequencies best suited for specific horn capabilities (This was later patented on September 30th 1952).
+Now, very small current could create very loud sounds with natural clarity (patented January 9th 1951).
+He followed this with a crossover filter network that could electronically separate the frequencies best suited for specific horn capabilities (this was later patented on September 30th 1952).
 At this point, he had the components – now he needed a design enclosure that would work for all frequencies and be small enough to be practical.

-Klipsch designed 3 horns: a small one for the high frequencies, a mid sized horn for the mid-range frequencies and set about trying to fold the largest horn into a shape that could actually fit in a listening space.
+Klipsch designed three horns — a small one for the high frequencies, a mid sized horn for the mid-range frequencies ,and set about trying to fold the largest horn into a shape that could actually fit in a listening space.
 The last piece of the puzzle was the idea to use the shape of the corner of a room as the last opening or expanse for the folded horns.
 He built several mock-ups until he was satisfied that the theory actually worked.
 He sought and received a patent on April 17th 1945.
 The resulting speaker system is among the most natural sounding and electrically efficient available, even today.
 The era of critical listening was born.
 Ironically, the ability to record music that could be used to fully appreciate Paul Klipsch’s invention would not happen for another 10 years.